 Garnets have relatively high specific gravity (3.5 to 4.3) and hardness (6.5 to 7.5).
 The specific gravity results in garnets showing up in heavy black sand concentrates while panning for gold.

-Garnets crystallize in the isometric crystal system & have no cleavage.
-They are typically transparent to translucent and often exhibit well-formed dodecahedral or trapezohedral crystal habits.
-Garnets have been used for abrasives; although, excellent museum quality garnets are often found, and many transparent to translucent garnets with good color are used as semiprecious gemstones.
+Garnets crystallize in the isometric crystal system with no cleavage.
+They are transparent to translucent and often exhibit well-formed dodecahedral or trapezohedral crystal habits.
+Garnets have been used for abrasives; although, excellent museum quality specimens are found, and many transparent to translucent garnets with good color are used as semiprecious gemstones.

 Occurrence.
 Garnet is a common mineral in many metamorphic terrains, particularly where rocks have been metamorphosed to amphibolite-grade facies and are aluminum-rich.
 Such rocks typically contain abundant black mica and may also have amphibole with porphyroblasts of garnet.
 Such rock safe typically found in many mountain uplifts in North America.
 They can also sometimes be found in what is known as skarn - limestone (and other carbonate-rich rocks) that has been heated and altered by the intrusion of hot magma.